Celebrate Winter at these Michigan Festivals

 Communities around the state host festivals nearly every weekend celebrating the beauty and fun inherent in a Michigan winter.
 Plan a trip and explore these hearty cities and towns while you’re at it!

 - Jan.
-19-21: Take a carriage ride and take in the Big Bright Light Show featuring over 1.5 million Christmas lights at the annual Fire and Ice Festival in Rochester.
+18-20: Take a carriage ride, go ice skating, or watch the Big Bright Light Show featuring over 1.5 million Christmas lights at the annual Fire and Ice Festival in Rochester.

 What other Michigan outdoor festivals and events are you planning on checking out this winter?
 Leave a comment on the post below.